-The key to success as a sales agent is choosing the right partner company to work with—this is an ISO whose products and services you will be offering to merchants.
-Since finding the right sales agent program is so imperative to your future, take your time to consider who will be the best fit for you.
+The key to success as a merchant services agent is choosing the right partner company to work with—this is an ISO whose products and services you will be offering to merchants.
+Since finding the best ISO agent program is so imperative to your future, take your time to consider who will be the best fit for you.

 In order to help you get started on your quest, here are five of the best agent programs out there that you can look into:

-Total Merchant Services - Want to go with a leader in the industry?
-Total Merchant Services is a great ISO with a lot of options for the ambitious sales agent.
-For one, they have a proven track record of service and have been around since 1996.
+Want to go with a leader in the industry?
+CardConnect is a great ISO with a lot of options for the ambitious sales agent.
+For one, they have a proven track record of service and have been around since 2006.
 They offer some of the easiest-to-navigate merchant applications around, a great support team, and in-depth training so that you can sell more effectively and grow in your payment processing career.
 They were among the firsts in the business to offer lifetime residuals from every deal that their sales agents close.
-If you want a reliable company that will let you build the passive income side of your business, you should seriously consider Total.
+If you want a reliable company that will let you build the passive income side of your business, you should seriously consider CardConnect.

 Interestingly enough, they're not just paying lip service when they say that they care about their sales agents—they offer health care benefits and will reimburse half of your costs!
 This definitely helps to relieve one of the bigger headaches of being self-employed.

-HarborTouch - HarborTouch is one of the largest providers of POS systems and payment processing services in the US.
+Shift 4 Payments (AKA: HarborTouch) is one of the largest providers of POS systems and payment processing services in the US.
 They handle over one hundred thousand merchant accounts across the nation, and billions of dollars worth of transactions.
-Part of the reason they are so ubiquitous in the payment processing field is no doubt due to their superior partnership program with sales agents.
-They have smart, forward-thinking, and extremely competitive offers that make selling accounts a snap compared to more “traditional” programs.
-For example, they helped pioneer the introduction of free POS terminal offers.
+Part of the reason they are so ubiquitous in the payment processing field is no doubt due to their superior partnership program.
+They have smart, forward-thinking, and extremely competitive offers that make selling merchant accounts a snap compared to more “traditional” programs.
+For example, they helped pioneer the introduction of free terminal offers.
 In other words, you can provide the hardware to your client for no upfront costs to them, and still receive a handsome commission and great residuals afterwards.

 “Free” is not a hard sell at all, so even if you choose another company, it's probably a good idea for you to make sure that your merchant services partner has a free terminal program.
 It's not always going to be a good fit for every merchant, but rest assured that more and more of your clients will be expecting free equipment.